The Value of AI in Manufacturing

 AI provides an array of cost-savings to manufacturing, ensuring that investment is well rewarded.
 For example, fines for manufacturers have drastically risen in recent years.
 The total sum collected in fines from 1st February 2016 to 31st January 2017 was £22,781,021.23, with an average fine standing at £157,110.49.
 Since AI is more effective than human counterparts at reducing compliance costs, the use of FSVS can help companies avert such fines.

-AI algorithms can make complex decisions, analyse and present information from multiple sources in ways human operators are not capable.
+AI algorithms can make complex decisions, analyse, and present information from multiple sources in ways human operators are not capable.
 This results in more effective monitoring and utilization of the QC team and reduction in downtime, more effective allocation of operators during the product change, and being better able to identify the right operator for the right job (using the colour of their jacket) – resulting in productivity gains every day.
-Using this technology, manufacturing companies can target up to an 8% decrease indirect labour cost, a 25% decrease in labour management costs and up to a 16% increase in efficiency due to effective monitoring and insights provided by ThingTrax’s system.
+Using this technology, manufacturing companies can target up to an 8% decrease in indirect labour cost, a 25% decrease in labour management costs, and up to a 16% increase in efficiency due to effective monitoring and insights provided by ThingTrax’s system.

 FSVS technology will help manufacturers to monitor the unmonitored, leading to manufacturing success.
 Currently, a majority of firms rely on expensive and inefficient field monitoring (humans) or hire expensive consultancy firms to develop bespoke solutions, with high up-front costs and little guarantee of future cost savings.
-AI works more effectively than humans to improve safety, reduce compliance costs and ensure greater efficiency.
-AI algorithms can make complex decisions, analyse and present information from multiple sources in ways human operators are not capable.
+AI works more effectively than humans to improve safety, reduce compliance costs, and ensure greater efficiency.
+AI algorithms can make complex decisions, analyse, and present information from multiple sources in ways human operators are not capable.
 Deep learning-based machine vision software helps to minimize human intervention, providing real-time solutions by distinguishing the acceptable variations in products and the defects in manufacturing industries.